Hervé Villechaize: Personal life and death

-In the mid-1970s, Villechaize had a two-year relationship with actress Susan Tyrrell and shared a home with her in the Laurel Canyon area of Los Angeles.
+In the mid-1970s, Villechaize met actress Susan Tyrrell.
+According to Tyrrell, they had a two-year relationship and shared a home in Laurel Canyon, Los Angeles.

-During production of 1974's The Man with the Golden Gun, Bond star Sir Roger Moore was dismayed by Villechaize's alleged sexual proclivity, calling him a sex maniac.
-Moore said many decades later at a live event: "He was a very small man and he used to touch me and I used to say, 'Don't touch me.
-You are diseased.'"
-Moore followed up by adding, "I wasn't being cruel about his size; it was just that he was a sex maniac.
-He had a lust for ladies, unnatural."

-Villechaize was married twice.
-He was divorced from his first wife in 1978 after eight years of marriage.
-He met his second wife, Camille Hagen, an actress and stand-in double, on the set of the pilot for Fantasy Island.
-They resided at a 1.5 acre San Fernando Valley ranch, which also was home to a menagerie of farm animals and pets.
-He had a few Hollywood friends, most notably country music singer Johnny Lee, whose concerts Villechaize would often attend in the 1980s.
+Villechaize married twice.
+He married his first wife, artist Anne Sadowski, in 1970.
+After Villechaize's serial infidelities, as well as ridicule over their height difference, they divorced in 1978 or 1979 (sources differ).
+He met his second wife, Camille Hagen, an actress and stand-in double, in 1977 on the set of the pilot for Fantasy Island.
+They married in 1980 and Hagen filed for divorce 15 months later.
+During their marriage, they lived at a 1.5 acre San Fernando Valley ranch, which also was home to a menagerie of farm animals and pets.

-In 1983, Haywood Nelson interviewed Villechaize for the television program That Teen Show—which included messages directed at depressed and suicide-prone teenagers—about his many suicide attempts.
-Villechaize said that he had learned to love life, even though the pain was severe and intense.

-In the early morning hours of September 4, 1993, at his North Hollywood home, Villechaize, aged 50, is believed to have first fired a shot through the sliding-glass patio door to awaken his longtime girlfriend, Kathy Self, before shooting himself.
+In the early afternoon of September 4, 1993, at his North Hollywood home, Villechaize, aged 50, is believed to have first fired a shot through the sliding-glass patio door to awaken his longtime girlfriend, Kathy Self, before shooting himself.
 Self found Villechaize in his backyard, and he was pronounced dead at the Medical Center of North Hollywood.
-His ashes were scattered into the Pacific Ocean off Point Fermin in San Pedro, Los Angeles, California.
+He was cremated and his ashes were scattered into the Pacific Ocean off Point Fermin in San Pedro, Los Angeles.

 Villechaize left a suicide note saying he was despondent over longtime health problems.
 He was suffering from chronic pain due to having oversized internal organs putting increasing pressure on his body.
 According to Self, Villechaize often slept in a kneeling position so he could breathe more easily.
 He also left an audio recording of the suicide that included his last words.

-At the time of his death, Cartoon Network was in negotiations for him to co-star in Space Ghost Coast to Coast, which was in preproduction at the time.
+At the time of his death, Cartoon Network was in negotiations for him to co-star in Space Ghost Coast to Coast, which was then in pre-production.
 Villechaize would have voiced Space Ghost's sidekick on the show.